PharmaForest/misc/README.md

                               (Use with caution - SDTM IG recommends null for pre-study records)
                           - N: leave EPOCH missing for out-of-range dates (SDTM IG compliant)
   ~~~~
+  Notes:
- @note        This macro expects the SE (Subject Elements) dataset to be present
+ --        This macro expects the SE (Subject Elements) dataset to be present
               in the SDTM library as sdtm.se before calling this macro.
- @note        SE domain must contain: USUBJID, SESTDY, SEENDY, SESTDTC, SEENDTC,
+ --        SE domain must contain: USUBJID, SESTDY, SEENDY, SESTDTC, SEENDTC,
               EPOCH, TAETORD
- @note        Missing SEENDTC on non-terminal records is imputed from next SESTDTC
+ --        Missing SEENDTC on non-terminal records is imputed from next SESTDTC
- @note        Datetime comparison uses full precision when time component exists
+ --        Datetime comparison uses full precision when time component exists
- @note        Boundary overlap handling: When a date falls on the boundary between two epochs
+ --        Boundary overlap handling: When a date falls on the boundary between two epochs
             (e.g., SEENDTC of one epoch equals SESTDTC of next), the later epoch is assigned based on the tightest SESTDTC match)
- @note        Per SDTM IG: For Findings, use --DTC as ref_var; for Interventions/Events, use --STDTC
+ --        Per SDTM IG: For Findings, use --DTC as ref_var; for Interventions/Events, use --STDTC
- @note        Per SDTM IG: Pre-study records (before subject participation) should have null EPOCH.
+ --        Per SDTM IG: Pre-study records (before subject participation) should have null EPOCH.
               Use handle_edge=N (default) to comply with this guidance.

+     Usage Example:
   ~~~sas
    // Derive EPOCH for AE domain using AESTDTC (Interventions/Events use --STDTC)
    %derive_epoch(